-SASSFE (South Africa Student Solidarity Foundation for Education) is a Fund started by a group of concerned former student leaders in South Africa, spanning many generations.
+SASSFE (South Africa Student Solidarity Foundation for Education) is a Fund started by a group of concerned former Wits student leaders, spanning many generations.

 This forum is united in its commitment to opening the doors of learning and culture for people from all walks of life in South Africa.

 After consulting with current student leaders, University Administrators and Higher Education Authorities, the forum identified the plight of poor students as a major problem.

 Further education remains inaccessible to deserving, disadvantaged individuals.
 Higher education cannot only be accessible to those with money.